 Jack Gray - The founder and namesake of the Gray Museum was G. J. "Jack" Gray, W8JDV of Mason, Ohio.
 Jack began collecting wireless memorabilia and equipment in 1930.
 After filling his basement he moved his growing collection to the garage.
 That was soon filled and had to be enlarged and then enlarged twice more as the collection grew.
 The collection is recognized as one of the outstanding collections of early wireless gear and memorabilia in the nation.
 Jack passed away 1n 1970.

 Clyde Haehnle - Clyde was a Co-op student at the University of Cincinnati at the time the Bethany Relay Station was under construction.
 Eventually Clyde joined the Crosley Broadcasting Company.
 A brilliant engineer, Clyde labored for months to develop the specifications for the antenna system at VOA that would beam the high-power signals to the targeted areas in Europe, North Africa and South America.
 He replaced R.J.
 Rockwell, VP of Engineering for Crosley.
 Rockwell was the the chief designer of the Bethany Station.
-Clyde serves on the Museum Board having completed his extraordinary career in broadcasting engineering and management.
+Clyde served on the Museum Board for several years having completed his extraordinary career in broadcasting engineering and management.
+He passed away in 2018.

 Mike Martini - Mike is the co-founder of Media Heritage, Inc. which “officially” came into existence in November of 2000 and is a key partner of the VOA Museum.
 The roots of the organization can be traced back some twenty years earlier to discussions over a permanent archive of the rich Cincinnati broadcast history.
 Mike is arguably the most knowledgeable local broadcast historian and preservationist.
 He freely shares his passion by lecturing, program production and through broadcasts on WMKV, where he serves as a popular producer and announcer.